Aarya2004-ai/demo-repo/README.md

 # Demo
-this is an deemo of git and github
+this is a demo of git and github